raspberrypilearning/testing-vision/en/step_2.md

 ## Get started with Google Colab
 Machine learning needs a lot of data, and a lot of computer processing power.
-Since most personal computers are going to be slow to train a model, and most internet connections might be slow to download large enough amounts of data to train it with, we're going to use Google Colab — an online tool for writing and running machine learning code with the TensorFlow library, which a collection of machine learning tools created by Google.
-This will let us use Google's much more powerful computers, and faster internet connection.
+Since most personal computers are going to be slow to train a model, and most internet connections might be slow to download large enough amounts of data to train it with, we're going to use Google Colab.
+It's an online tool to write and run machine learning code with the TensorFlow library, which is a collection of machine learning tools created by Google.
+This lets you use Google's much more powerful computers, and faster internet connection.

 --- task ---